ElmoAlreadyTaken/devops_SRE_ece/README.md

 # devops_SRE_ece

-File of different work of Misha Setta, Nassim Si-Mohammed and Axel Pape You will find the lab's work here.
+Misha Setta, Nassim Si-Mohammed and Axel Pape's proof of work.
+You will find the lab's work here.